chalin/DEP-non-null/doc-src/10-proposal.md

 - **Goal G0, optional types**.
 Specifically these two aspects, which follow from the fundamental property of Dart that _static type annotations are_ **optional** (see "Overview", [Bracha, 2012][Dart Optional Types, overview]):

-    (a) Static type annotations, whether they include nullity meta type annotations are not, shall have _no impact on_ **production mode execution**.
+    (a) Static type annotations, whether they include nullity meta type annotations or not, shall have _no impact on_ **production mode execution**.

     (b) Static type checking rules shall never prevent code from executing, and hence never coerce a developer into _adding or changing_ static (nullity) type annotations.